On inhomogeneous extension of Thue-Roth's type inequality with moving targets: Proofs

-On the other hand by taking $\Gamma$ is the subgroup generated by $\alpha$ and $q=1$, $\delta=\lambda$ and $u=\alpha^n$, we see that the hypothesis of Theorem \ref{maintheorem} is satisfied.
-Thus from Theorem \ref{maintheorem}, the inequality \eqref{eq4.2} can have only finitely many solutions in $n$.
-This contradiction proves that $\alpha$ must be a transcendental number and hence the theorem.
+holds true for infinitely many natural numbers $n$.
+On the other hand, by taking $\Gamma$ to be the subgroup generated by $\alpha$ and $q=1$, $\delta=\lambda$ and $u=\alpha^n$, we see that the hypothesis of Theorem \ref{maintheorem} is satisfied, but not the assertion, which is a contradiction.
+Thus $\alpha$ must be a transcendental number and hence the theorem. $ \Box$

-{\bf Acknowledgements.} I would like to express my deep gratitude to Professor Yann Bugeaud for his valuable suggestions and comments in the earlier draft of this article.
-Also, I would like to acknowledge the Department of Atomic Energy, Govt. of India, for providing the research grant.
+{\bf Acknowledgements.} I am grateful to both the anonymous referees whose constructive suggestions and comments helped in improving the exposition.
+I express my deep gratitude to Professor Yann Bugeaud for his valuable suggestions and comments on an earlier version of this article.
+I am also very grateful to Professor Pietro Corvaja for his encouragement and Prof. R. Thangadurai for carefully reading the manuscript.
+This research was supported by the research grant provided by the Department of Atomic Energy, Govt. of India.